pardeepsingh1999/videoCallAppInNodeJs/readme.md

 # Steps of Project

-- Initialize our NodeJs Project
+- Initialize our NodeJs Project DONE
-- Initialize our first view
+- Initialize our first view DONE
-- Create a room id
+- Create a room id DONE
 - Add the ability to view our own video
 - Add ability to allow others to stream their video
 - Add styling